SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Methods

 In the weak supervision scheme, we leverage the knowledge that tools with different track IDs have different operator categories, helping segregate positive and negative pairs.
 For the self-supervised setting, we group pairs based on the tool's \textit{direction assumption}: in a frame where there are multiple tools, they are considered opposing pairs and their positive pairs are generated by a soft augmentation (e.g. scale, perspective, slight rotation $\theta{<}10^{\circ}$, mixed).
 Conversely, in frames with a single tool, negative pairs are generated by rotating the tool to a different direction (usually $80^{\circ}\leq\theta\leq100^{\circ}$ and $170^{\circ}\leq\theta\leq190^{\circ}$), and positive pairs are formed through soft augmentation.

-\subsection{\bf Identity Association using Multi-Perspective Matching}
+\subsection{Identity Association using Multi-Perspective Matching}

 The role of the identity association module is to link tool detections across frames, creating coherent tracks for surgical tools.
 It is a critical step in understanding how these tools move and interact during procedures.
 To tackle this challenge effectively, we introduce a novel approach called \textit{Harmonizing Bipartite Graph Matching} (HBGM).
 This method is designed to handle the diverse perspectives of surgical tool trajectories without conflicts, ensuring that every tool is tracked accurately throughout the surgery.
 HBGM builds upon the Bipartite graph matching (BGM) algorithm \citep{kuhn1955hungarian}, which is a powerful tool in its own right.
 What sets HBGM apart is its ability to manage multiple track states for each tool instance.
-These states include track visibility, whether a tool is currently in use within or out of the camera's view, within or out of the body.
-The stages of HBGM are illustrated in Figure \ref{fig:architecture}(c) and discussed as follows:
+These states include: \begin{enumerate} \item {\it New:} Assigned at track initialization. \item {\it Active:} Updated when a detection matches a track. \item {\it Lost:} Assigned to an active track with no matching detection at current time.
+The ``Lost" state has a 5-second time-threshold within which the track can be re-activated for all perspectives. \item {\it Out of Camera View (OOCV):} Assigned if a track remains ``Lost" for more than the time-threshold.
+This state marks the end of a visibility trajectory.
+An ``OOCV" track can only be re-activated for intraoperative and intracorporeal perspectives. \item {\it Out of Body (OOB):} Assigned if a tool track is judged to have left the abdomen.
+This is determined when a track fails a class-direction consistency check (described in Section \ref{sec:cdc-check}).
+The OOB state marks the end of an intracorporeal trajectory.
+Such track can only be re-activated for intraoperative perspective. \item {\it Removed:} Assigned if a track is initialized erroneously (e.g., after the ``New" state, it never progresses to ``Active" for a prolonged time) or not reassigned for a long period.
+Removed tracks are excluded from history against a potential match. \end{enumerate} The stages of HBGM are illustrated in Figure \ref{fig:architecture}(c) and discussed as follows: